 8. Emergency Kit

+An emergency kit is critical during a bad storm.
 I always keep some extra blankets and bottled water around just in case of winter emergencies.
 I also have candles and matches stocked if all else fails.
 You may want to keep a portable charger around to power your phone as well as some non-perishable food items.
+Don’t forget to have an emergency kit in your car as well!

 9. Outdoor Pools and Hot Tubs